KKR has 15.5% acceptances for Springer buyout; closes in on 20% goal

-FRANKFURT (Reuters) - KKR (KKR.N) said on Thursday its tender to buy out minority shareholders in Axel Springer (SPRGn.DE) had received 15.5% in acceptances, bringing it closer to the 20% it needs for the deal to succeed ahead of Friday’s deadline.
+FRANKFURT, Aug 1 (Reuters) - KKR said on Thursday its tender to buy out minority shareholders in Axel Springer had received 15.5% in acceptances, bringing it closer to the 20% it needs for the deal to succeed ahead of Friday’s deadline.

 KKR is teaming up to take Axel Springer private with Friede Springer, the 76-year-old widow of the company’s founder, and CEO Mathias Doepfner.
 Between them the two control a stake of 45.4% in Springer.